‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business Profiles.

 Often the result with the best reviews is displayed first.

-To help a business get priority on the map listing be sure it is verified and that all business information on the Location page has been completed.
+To help a business get priority on the map listing be sure it is verified and that all business information on the Business Profile has been completed.

-Google Location pages are critical in business visibility online.
-It is a very underused social platform.
+Google Business Profiles are critical for online visibility.
+It is an underused social platform.

 Google My Business dashboard